 The accompanying consolidated financial statements are prepared in accordance with GAAP.
 The preparation of the consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of expenses during the reporting period.
-Significant areas that require management's estimates include accruals of research and development expenses, including accrual of research contract costs, share-based compensation assumptions, and fair value of common stock and convertible preferred stock prior to the IPO.
+Significant areas that require management's estimates include accruals of research and development expenses, including accrual of research contract costs, stock-based compensation assumptions, including the fair value of common stock.
 On an ongoing basis, the Company evaluates its estimates and judgments, which are based on historical and anticipated results and trends and on various other assumptions that management believes to be reasonable under the circumstances.
 Actual results could differ from those estimates.